Natascha Viljoen

-Natascha Viljoen (born 1970) is a South African business executive, and the president and chief operating officer, and CEO-designate of Newmont, the world's largest gold mining company, and will become CEO in January 2026.
+Natascha Viljoen (born 1970) is a South African business executive who has served as president and chief executive officer of Newmont since January 2026.
+She previously served as Newmont's president and chief operating officer and as chief executive officer of Anglo American Platinum, now Valterra Platinum.

+Biography

+Early life

 Viljoen is from Klerksdorp, a small mining town in North West Province.
 She earned a Bachelor of Engineering from North West University, South Africa and an executive MBA from the University of Cape Town, South Africa.

+Career

 In February 2020, she became CEO of Anglo Platinum (Amplats).

-Viljoen is the president and chief operating officer of Newmont.

-On 29 September 2025, it was announced that Viljoen would succeed Tom Palmer as CEO of Newmont, effective January 2026, when he retires.
+Viljoen joined Newmont as executive vice president and chief operating officer in October 2023 and became president and chief operating officer in May 2025.
+On 1 January 2026, she succeeded Tom Palmer as Newmont's president and chief executive officer and joined its board of directors.
+She is the first woman to lead the company.